 Sometimes I wonder why you can’t wear your glasses when trying on new frames.
 You pick out a few eye catching frames and then it’s time to see how they suit you; will they provide you with a mischievous, carefree, and cultured look.
 You sit or stand in front of a mirror wearing a pair of the potential new frames but without lenses.
 Your nose is almost touching the mirror so all you see is the bridge of your nose, or the top or the lower half of the potential new frames.
 When you turn to the associate they inquire:

 And how do we like them, they make you look quite distinguished.

-My messy but clean look was perfect; shaving is not easy sans glasses.
+Shaving is not easy sans glasses.
 All you see of yourself in the mirror is a soft, fuzzy face.
-All it took to maintain the messy but clean look was running an electric razor over my face and then putting the glasses back on to pay attention to the upper cheeks, beneath the chin, and around the neck with a razor.
-I’ve always thought that wielding a safety razor around your face is hazardous so I used a 90 degree pivot head disposable four blade cartridge razor; something that would turn and not damage the skin.
+All it took to maintain the messy but clean look was running an electric trimmer over my face and then putting my glasses back on to pay attention to the upper cheeks, beneath the chin, and around the neck with a razor.
+I’ve always thought that wielding a shaving razor around your face could be hazardous so I use a 90 degree pivot head disposable four blade cartridge razor; something that would turns and doesn’t damage the skin.